Skip to content Skip to sidebar Skip to footer

 Let the Shampoo Sit

 Use this time to calm your dog.
-You can pet them, talk softly, or give treats to keep them still.
+You can pet them, talk to them softly, or give them treats to keep them still.
 Try to keep them warm and relaxed.
 If they get too cold or agitated, they might try to shake it off or lick the shampoo, which you want to avoid.

 Rinse Thoroughly